kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 # Influx:

 There are no additional configuration options for InfluxDB line-protocol.
-The metrics are parsed directly into Telegraf metrics.
+The metrics are parsed directly into Rush metrics.

 #### Influx Configuration: